passcod/blook/2020-mar-17-wasm-bits-and-bobs.md

 To start with, you can't pass 128-bit integers in using v128.
 Good try!

 The wasm pointer size wasm is 32 bits.
 Period.
-There's no wasm64 at this point.
+There's effectively no wasm64 at this point, even though it's specced and mentioned in a few places.
 If you're writing an integration and need to store or deal with pointers from inside wasm, don't bother with usize and perhaps-faillible casts, use u32 and cast up to usize when needed (e.g. when indexing into memories).
-Then pop this up in your code somewhere to be overkill in making sure that cast is always
+Then pop this up in your code somewhere to be overkill in making sure that cast is always safe:
-safe:

 ```rust
 #[cfg(not(any(target_pointer_width = "32", target_pointer_width = "64")))]